fabio-81/git-branching-practice/README.md

 A. Jupiter.
 Questions

-Q.How many legs do dogs have?

-Q.what colour is the sun?
+Q.What colour is the sun?
 A.Yellow